Ask if your guests have special dietary needs and clearly communicate special needs to your caterer.

 If coordinating a stand-up reception, steer clear of anything with bones, dipping sauces, shells, etc.

 Ask for a tasting so you can see the portions of food.
-If you are hosting a buffet lunch and the sandwiches are cut in half, most likely guests may only take a half instead of a whole.
+For example, if you are hosting a lunch buffet and the sandwiches are cut in half, it is likely that most guests may only take a half of a sandwich.

 Have you accounted for staff or volunteers who should also be fed?
-Be sure to include them in your meal count.
+Be sure to include staff or volunteers in your meal count.